 Formative Assessment 2: Researching Contemporary Culture and/or Cultures in Translation

-For this assessment, you will choose either one contemporary text from Term 1 of the module (e.g. written after 1990) or one translated text on the module and conduct research into the text as if you were preparing to write an essay for it.
+For this assessment, you will choose either one contemporary text from Term 1 of the module (e.g. written on or after 2010) or one translated text on the module and conduct research into the text as if you were preparing to write an essay for it.

 The assessment will consist of two parts.
 The first part is an annotated bibliography consisting of between 5 and 7 sources (key: at least four sources need to be peer-reviewed; only one source can be directly about your text).
 Each entry in your bibliography should be between 5-8 sentences long and should summarise the key argument of the article and briefly explain its relevance to your thinking about the text.